Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - A field containing a reference to a mutable object has all the disadvantages of a nonfinal field.
 - A **module** is a grouping of packages, like a package is a grouping of classes.
 - A module may explicitly export some of its packages via *export declarations* in its *module declaration*.

+### In public classes, use accessor methods, not public fields

+- If a class is accessible outside its package, provide accessor methods.
+- If a class is package-private or is a private nested class, there is nothing inherently wrong with exposing its data fields.
+- Public classes should never expose mutable fields.

+### Minimize mutability

+- Five rules for immutable classes:
+    - Don’t provide methods that modify the object’s state.
+    - Ensure that the class can’t be extended.
+    - Make all fields final.
+    - Make all fields private.
+    - Ensure exclusive access to any mutable components.
+- Immutable objects are inherently thread-safe; they require no synchronization.
+- A `clone` method or copy constructor need not and should not be provided on an immutable class.
+- Performance issue: immutable classes require a separate object for each distinct value.
+- Constructors should create fully initialized objects with all of their invariants established.